-After months of quarantining in your NYC apartment, a weekend surrounded by nature probably sounds like a dream.
-In a world where we’re all facing months, and possibly longer, without long-haul travel plans due to COVID-19, a socially distanced camping trip may be just the change in scenery you need.
-After all, living in NYC can already be wildly draining on a normal day -- during a pandemic, it gets even trickier.
+After getting to know every corner of your New York City apartment throughout the pandemic, a weekend surrounded by nature probably sounds like a dream.
+In a world where long-haul travel plans are just now becoming a future reality again, a socially-distanced camping trip may be just the change in scenery you need in the interim.

+While vaccinations have made it easier to safely travel outside of your neighborhood, campsites are still taking precautions in an effort to keep everyone healthier.
 The New York State Parks website has shared a great resource highlighting the guidelines around camping in the state during COVID-19.
-A few general rules to follow no matter where you’re camping: wear a mask whenever you leave your campsite or interact with people outside of your party, don’t allow guests on your campsite or anyone not registered to your site with the campground staff, be open to receiving a different campsite location to adhere to social distancing rules, and expect that access to on-site facilities (showers, bathrooms) may be closed throughout the day for cleaning.
+A few general rules to follow no matter where you’re camping: campsites are still requiring visitors to wear a mask whenever leaving your campsite or interacting with people outside of their party, don’t allow guests on the campsite or anyone not registered to the site with the campground staff, be open to receiving a different campsite location to adhere to social distancing rules, and expect that access to on-site facilities (showers, bathrooms) may be closed throughout the day for cleaning.

-With all of this in mind, the good news is that you don’t have to travel far to feel like you’re a world away from the city: green forests, uncrowded beaches, private campfires, and the actual sound of crickets at night can be found within just a couple hours (and, in some cases, without leaving the five boroughs at all).
-We’ve pulled together 11 spots you can reach from the city without having to talk your significant other’s cousin into borrowing their car.
-There are also options for all levels of campers -- from amateur to pro -- whether you’re looking to get away for one night or an entire week.
+All of this in mind, the good news is that you don’t have to travel far to get the exact opposite of the city: green forests, uncrowded beaches, private campfires, and the actual sound of crickets at night can be found within just a couple hours.
+We’ve pulled together 12 spots you can reach from NYC without having to talk your significant other’s cousin into borrowing their car.
+There are options for any kind of camper (amateur, pro, glamper), whether you’re looking to get away for one night or an entire week.

 Cheesequake State Park, New Jersey

 How far is it: One hour and 10 minutes by bus